zimicjs/zimic/README.md

 import userInterceptor from './interceptors/userInterceptor';
 import analyticsInterceptor from './interceptors/analyticsInterceptor';

-// Your interceptors:
+// Your interceptors
 const interceptors = [userInterceptor, analyticsInterceptor];

-// Start intercepting requests. beforeAll(async () => {
+// Start intercepting requests beforeAll(async () => {
   for (const interceptor of interceptors) {
     await interceptor.start();
   }
 });

-// Clear all interceptors to make sure no tests affect each other. beforeEach(async () => {
+// Clear all interceptors to make sure no tests affect each other beforeEach(async () => {
   for (const interceptor of interceptors) {
     await interceptor.clear();
   }
 });

-// Stop intercepting requests. afterAll(async () => {
+// Stop intercepting requests
+afterAll(async () => {
   for (const interceptor of interceptors) {
     await interceptor.stop();